suvojit-0x55aa/mixed-precision-pytorch/README.md

 ---------------
 ##### Thanks:
 The project heavily borrows from @[kuangliu](https://github.com/kuangliu)'s project [pytorch-cifar](https://github.com/kuangliu/pytorch-cifar).
-THe models have been directly borrowed from the repository with minimal change, so thanks to @kuangliu for maintaining such awesome project.
+The models have been directly borrowed from the repository with minimal change, so thanks to @kuangliu for maintaining such awesome project.